CaffeineViking/vkhr/readme.md

 <p align="center">
    <img src="/docs/figures/ponytail.jpg" alt=""/>
    <br>
-   [the screenshot above is another render from Lara Croft's ponytail (with 136,320 strands of hair) but from a different angle]
+   The screenshot above is another render from Lara Croft's ponytail (with 136,320 strands of hair) but from a different angle.
 </p>

 <p align="center">
    <img src="/docs/figures/bear.jpg"     alt=""/>
    <img src="/docs/figures/bear-fur.jpg" alt=""/>
    <br>
-   [above are screenshots from the bear (with 961,280 strands of fur) from "Rise of the Tomb Raider" (2015) rendered in real-time]
+   Above are screenshots from the bear (with 961,280 strands of fur) from "Rise of the Tomb Raider" (2015) rendered in real-time.
 </p>

 <p align="center">
    <img width=100% src="/docs/figures/composition.jpg" alt=""/>
    <br>
-   [in the figure above we show the component-by-component difference between our rasterized and raymarched solutions]
+   In the figure above we show the component-by-component difference between our rasterized and raymarched solutions.
 </p>

 <p align="center">
    <img width=49% src="/docs/figures/bear-tangents.png"           alt=""/>
    <img width=49% src="/docs/figures/bear-voxelized-tangents.png" alt=""/>
    <br>
-   [the comparisons above shows the differences between the actual tangents (on the left) and their voxelized approximations]
+   The comparisons above shows the differences between the actual tangents (on the left) and their voxelized approximations.
 </p>

 <p align="center">